 American College of Mohs Surgery:

-“As a pioneer in sunscreen innovation since L'Oreal's founder invented the first sunscreen in 1936, L'Oreal USA applauds the House of Representatives for today's bipartisan passage of the Sunscreen Innovation Act, H.R.
-4250.
-The science of skin has always been at the core of L’Oreal’s business and the passage of this legislation puts American consumers that much closer to having access to a broad range and selection of products to meet their personal preferences and sun protection needs.” - Kristina Schake, Chief Communications Officer
+“As a pioneer in sunscreen innovation since L'Oréal's founder invented the first sunscreen in 1936, L'Oréal USA applauds the United States Senate for today's bipartisan passage of the Sunscreen Innovation Act, S. 2141.
+L’Oréal USA has always been committed to giving American consumers access to a broad range of products to meet their sun protection needs, and the passage of this legislation puts American consumers one step closer to the latest sunscreen technology.”
+Kristina Schake, Chief Communications Officer, L’Oreal USA

 Melanoma Research Alliance: